jrwieland/F3A/README.md

 8. Copy the .wav files to `/SOUNDS/en`
 9. Create a folder "lists" under `/SOUNDS`
-10. Copy the list folders into the newly created list directory(each of them have a pre-made playlist file in them)
+10. Copy the list folders into the newly created list directory (each of them have a pre-made playlist file in them)
 11. Disable the throttle and F5 trims (these are the trims used to control it)

-The call list sounds were created using TTSAutomate availabe here https://ttsautomate.com/download.html.
+The call list sounds were created using TTSAutomate available here https://ttsautomate.com/download.html.
-The file to make moficiations and change the voice is located in sounds, it is called `caller.psv`.
+The file to make modifications and change the voice is located in sounds, it is called `caller.psv`.

 Usage
 -----------------